Written by registered nutritionist and skincare specialist Erica Rodriguez

 There are some misconceptions around the efficacy and reliability of restoring collagen in the body.
 Let's take a look at the ones that often get discussed.

-1. Collagen supplements are ineffective because they don't get absorbed in the intestine.
+1. Collagen powder is ineffective because it doesn't get absorbed in the intestine.

 2. All types of hydrolysed collagen are the same